 Exercise at Home

 When the weather’s miserable, it’s hard to force yourself to go outside, even to go to the gym.
-Instead, build up an arsenal of exercises you can do at home with some home gym exercise machines.
+Instead, build up an arsenal of exercises you can do at home with some home gym exercise machines such as recumbent bikes found here on this page.
 The internet is a great resource for all sorts of guided workout videos, from yoga to strength training to aerobics and more.
 You can even pick up a Wii Fit and turn exercise into a game.
 Staying inside doesn’t have to mean being sedentary.

 It can actually be invigorating to take your normal jog through frigid conditions, and if you’re someone who loves exercising in the cold, pay special attention to safety during the winter.
 Keep an eye out for ice, particularly if snow has melted into water during the day – it can refreeze into nearly-invisible “black ice.”
 Salt your driveway and any outdoor staircases, and if your running route includes stairs, use the handrails.